-Digital Transformation has been on the steady rise for years as companies who adapted quickly continue to succeed in, whilst those slow adopters are now lagging behind or worse still, no longer exist.
+Digital Transformation has been on the steady rise for years as companies who adapted quickly continue to succeed.
+However, slow adopters are now lagging behind or worse still, no longer exist.
 The pandemic has forced companies to now take the dive into digital technology.
 As such, 2020 will be remembered as a breakthrough year for digital transformation.

 The stats tell the story.
 A McKinsey survey showed that executives had accelerated digital uptake.
 The share of digitally enabled products had accelerated by seven years.